 Title: Supporting the Mekong River Commission on organisational development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Cambodia, Laos, Thailand, Viet Nam

 Lead executing agency: Mekong River Commission (MRC)

-The Mekong River Commission (MRC) was established in 1995 with a mandate to manage the Mekong Basin in an integrated and sustainable way.
-In this work it received substantial support from international donors, especially Germany.
+The Mekong River Commission (MRC) was established in 1995 with the mandate of managing the Mekong Basin in an integrated and sustainable way.
+It received substantial support from international donors for this work, including from Germany.

-Since then, financial muscle as well as technical and HR capacities have increased in the region.
-A number of river basin management functions currently fulfilled by the MRC Secretariat can now be performed by the relevant national institutions in the member states.
-This supports the decision of the member states to achieve full ownership of the MRC by 2030.
+Since then, economic growth in the region has accelerated and technical competencies and capacities have equally increased.
+A set of river basin management functions currently being fulfilled by the MRC Secretariat can now be taken on by the relevant national institutions in the member states, in line with the decision made by the member states to achieve full ownership of the MRC by 2030.

-The programme also provides the MRC with advice on results-based monitoring systems and the integration of gender issues in its organisational reforms.
-The process is accompanied by an exchange of experiences with other river basin commissions, international organisations and other stakeholders in transboundary water management.
+The reform process is accompanied by an exchange of experiences with other river basin commissions, international organisations and other stakeholders in transboundary water management.

-A detailed implementation roadmap for the decentralisation has been developed with the support of GIZ.
-The first decentralised functions, such as the monitoring of bodies of water and of navigation safety, are currently being handed over to the member states.
-At the same time, the programme is helping to strengthen the resources and capacities of the MRC Secretariat to perform all the functions that remain centralised, including flood forecasting and the implementation and monitoring of MRC regulations.
+A detailed implementation roadmap for the decentralisation and overall reform process has been developed with support from GIZ.
+For example, the technical and financial responsibility for monitoring rainfall and water levels has been handed over to all MRC member states.
+The project is also helping to strengthen the resources and capacities of the MRC Secretariat for all functions that remain centralised, such as flood forecasting and the implementation and monitoring of MRC regulations and procedures.